Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ### Dependencies

-With the `Depends` attribute you can specify a test that should be passed before the current one.
+With the `Depends` attribute, you can specify a test that should be passed before the current one.
 If that test fails, the current test will be skipped.
 You should pass the method name of the test you are relying on.

 ```php